Zierdt Road Improvements

 This is a four-phase, multi-jurisdictional project along Zierdt Road from Madison Boulevard to Martin Road.
 The road is being widened to 4-lanes with a 12-foot wide multi-use path on the west side of the roadway.
 The project is 3.5 miles long and will be bid and constructed in phases as right-of-way is acquired and funding is made available.

-The City anticipates 30 months for construction on Phase IV, the final phase of Zierdt Road, which will consist of 3.5 miles of 2- Southbound lanes, 12-foot multi-use path on the west side, 7-lanes at the intersection of Martin/ Zierdt and 6-lanes at the intersection of Madison/Zierdt.
+The final phase (IV) of improvements on Zierdt Road will consist of 3.5 miles of 2- Southbound lanes, 12-foot multi-use path on the west side, 7-lanes at the intersection of Martin/ Zierdt and 6-lanes at the intersection of Madison/Zierdt.
 The intersection work will take the longest since both will be constructed while under traffic conditions.

 COST & FUNDING

 Source of Funding: Alabama Transportation Rehabilitation and Improvement Program (ATRIP)

 Zierdt Road is a major infrastructure project proceeding in accordance with federal funding requirements.
 Projected to be a 10-12 year project, Zierdt is now in its fourth and final phase of work.